MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/upgrade.md

 Some releases of Dynamics 365 Guides require an update to the Dynamics 365 Guides solution.

+> [!IMPORTANT]
+> Before updating your Dynamics 365 Guides solution, make sure the HoloLens app and the Dynamics 365 Guides app have received the latest updates.

 To upgrade the solution:

 1. Go to the [Dynamics 365 administration center](https://port.crm.dynamics.com/G/Instances/InstancePicker.aspx), and then sign in with